HackMeGG/windows-setup/readme_install_eng.md

 Press "OK" -> Press any key -> "Enroll key from disk" -> "VTOYEFI" -> "ENROLL_THIS_KEY_IN_MOKMANAGER.cer" -> Continue -> Yes -> Reboot.
 PC will reboot, re-select this ISO image and now it will boot normally.
 ___
 #### :heavy_exclamation_mark:Once Windows is installed, there are no other partitions:
-Right click on «Start» and select «Disk Management».\
+Right click on "Start" and select "Disk Management".\
 All disks and partitions will appear.
 - Note whether there is *section* without letter.
-If you have found the desired partition then click on it with the right mouse button and select "Change drive letter or path to disk", after click «Add».
+If you have found the desired partition then click on it with the right mouse button and select "Change drive letter or path to disk", after click "Add".
 Select a letter and press "OK".
 - If the partition is "Not Distributed", right-click the unallocated area and select "Create Simple Volume".
+___

 #### How do I know if my bios is Legacy or UEFI?
 - :small_orange_diamond:The easiest way is to go into the BIOS and look at the interface, if it's outdated where you don't even use a mouse, it's probably Legacy.
 Also see the photo below for a good example.